Stop Making Sense (album)

-Stop Making Sense is a live album by American rock band Talking Heads, the soundtrack to the film of the same name.
+Stop Making Sense is a live album by the American rock band Talking Heads, also serving as the soundtrack to the concert film of the same name.
 It was released in September 1984 and features nine tracks from the film, albeit with treatment and editing.
 The album spent over two years on the Billboard 200 chart.
 It was their first album to be distributed by EMI outside North America.

 Limited pressings of the original LP version featured a full-colour picture book wrapped around the album jacket; standard versions had many of the pictures (printed in black and white) and captions on the album's inner sleeve.
-The CD release of the album includes the full-colour book, but it rearranges the layout to conform to the dimensions of a square CD booklet (compared to the vertically-oriented rectangular shape of the LP book).
+The CD release of the album includes the full-colour book, but it rearranges the layout to conform to the dimensions of a square CD booklet (compared to the vertically oriented rectangular shape of the LP book).
 In 1999, a 16-track re-release—with content and sound closely matching those of the film—coincided with the 15th anniversary of the concert filming.
-An expanded 40th anniversary edition is to be released by Rhino Records in 2023, marking the first official release of the complete concert recording, alongside a theatrical re-release of the film by A24.
+An expanded 40th anniversary edition was released by Rhino Records in August 2023, marking the first official release of the complete concert recording, alongside a theatrical re-release of the film by A24.
+A tribute album, Everyone's Getting Involved: A Tribute to Talking Heads' Stop Making Sense, was released by A24 Music on May 17, 2024, featuring artists such as Paramore, Miley Cyrus, Lorde, The National, Girl In Red, Blondshell and BadBadNotGood.

 The album was ranked number 345 on Rolling Stone magazine's list of the 500 greatest albums of all time.
 In 2000, it was voted number 394 in Colin Larkin's All Time Top 1000 Albums.
-In 2012, Slant Magazine listed the album at #61 on its list of "Best Albums of the 1980s".
+In 2012, Slant Magazine listed the album at No. 61 on its list of "Best Albums of the 1980s".